developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/input/barcode/index.md

 * **Image Capture Only -** Only captures and image and no barcode data will be dispatched.

-_**Note:** Zebra does not recommend changing the Image Capture Mode parameter when DataWedge is used to scan barcodes; DataWedge does not process image data._
+_**Note:** Zebra does not recommend changing the Image Capture Mode parameter when DataWedge is used to scan barcodes; DataWedge does not process image data._-->

 **LCD Mode -** Used to Enable/Disable LCD Mode, which enhances the ability of the imager to read barcodes from LCD displays such as cellphones (applies to Scan Module only). **Use of LCD mode might lead to performance degradation and a blinking reticle prior to decoding**.